Syria brings 'fake news' to the UN

 - Photo first emerged online in June from Falluja, Iraq

-New York (CNN)Syria's ambassador to the United Nations held up a photograph at Tuesday's United Nations Security Council emergency briefing on Syria to demonstrate the compassion of Syrian government fighters in Aleppo.
+New York (CNN)Syria's ambassador to the United Nations held up a photograph at Tuesday's U.N.
+Security Council emergency briefing on Syria to demonstrate the compassion of Syrian government fighters in Aleppo.
 However, his description of the image was way off base.

 "This is what the Syrian army is doing in Aleppo.
 Here you see a picture of a Syrian soldier providing help and support to a woman," Ambassador Bashar Ja'afari told the Security Council, saying the woman was fleeing eastern Aleppo.